metsanchez/FeedBuzz-Web-Site/README.md

-# FeedBuzz-Web-Site
+# FeedBuzz Web Site
-Php, phpmyadmin, html, css ve js kullanarak bir blog sitesi yaptım.
+I made a blog site using php, phpmyadmin, html, css and js.